Viljami Sinisalo: Youth

 Sinisalo has played for Finland at under-17 and under-19 levels.
 On 17 November 2020, he made his debut for the Under-21s in a UEFA European Under-21 Championship qualifier against Malta.
 Sinisalo was named Finland U21's captain for their 15 November 2021 UEFA European Under-21 Championship qualifier against Estonia.
 In December 2022, Sinisalo was named Finland's U21 Player of the Year for 2022.

 Senior

 On 14 September 2022, Sinisalo was called up in the Finland senior squad, previous to their UEFA Nations League matches against Romania and Montenegro.
 However, he was an unused substitute in both games.

-On 12 January 2023, Sinisalo made his debut in the senior Finland national football team in a 1–0 friendly defeat to Estonia.
+On 12 January 2023, Sinisalo made his debut in the Finland senior national team in a 1–0 friendly defeat to Estonia.
 Sinisalo made his competitive international debut on 20 November 2023, in a UEFA Euro 2024 qualifying match against San Marino.

 Personal life

 Viljami Sinisalo's grandfather was the actor Veikko Sinisalo and his great-grandfather was the politician Väinö Sinisalo.